JayJayArr/cardnoconverter/README.md

 ### Searching in a binary string

-An additional String containing a binary Sequence can serve as a haystack and will be searched for occurrences of the supplied cardnumber
+An additional String containing a binary Sequence can serve as a haystack and will be searched for occurrences of the supplied cardnumber both in original and reversed order